240 mm mortar M240: Syrian Civil War

 The Syrian Army employed towed M240 240 mm mortars in the Syrian Civil War starting in 2012 against the city of Homs, making it the largest mortar weapon employed in contemporary warfare.
 (Some reports cited the use of 2S4 Tyulpan instead, but their presence has not been confirmed, unlike that of the M240).
 The use of such heavy weapons in heavy-populated civilian areas was first confirmed from the tail fin of an exploded 240 mm shell in Homs in 2012, raising an outcry from human rights organizations such as Human Rights Watch.
-Later, videos documented both 240 mm mortars firing, and the shells landing on buildings in Syria.
+Later, videos documented both 240 mm mortars firing and the shells landing on buildings in Syria.

-Reports of M240 mortar use became scarce after 2012, possibly because of depletion of munitions stock, but in 2015 and 2016 the exploded casings of two-dozen rocket-assisted 3O8 240 mm shells were identified in the suburbs of Damascus, as well as in East Ghouta and Dhouma, accompanied by un-exploded O10 frag cluster munitions, which had never before been confirmed used in combat, causing some to speculate their employment may reflect renewed Russian support.
+Reports of M240 mortar use became scarce after 2012, possibly because of the depletion of munitions stock; however, in 2015 and 2016, the exploded casings of two dozen rocket-assisted 240 mm shells were identified in the suburbs of Damascus, as well as in East Ghouta and Douma, accompanied by un-exploded O-10 fragmentation cluster munitions, which had never before been confirmed used in combat, causing some to speculate their employment may reflect renewed Russian support.

+Russian invasion of Ukraine

+An unknown number of M240 mortars were reactivated by Ukraine and used in the Southern Ukraine campaign and in the Donbas region near Marinka.